Divyanshmt/Profanity-Degree-calculator/README.md

 OUTPUT STRUCTURE :
-input comment:  {Ramesh: you are dumb , so piss off from here} input list of bad words {}

 Sentence ==>  you are dumb , so piss off from here ||||||| Degree of Profanity ==> 4